St. Norbert Abbey: History

-Liturgy & Architecture
+Liturgy and architecture

 The Norbertine Order is known for the solemnity of its liturgies, reflecting Norbert's devotion to the Eucharist.
 Members of the community wear the Order's traditional white habit in Church.
 The Community chants the daily office from its own liturgical books in English each day, with Marian hymns chanted in Latin.

 The Abbey is well known for the chanting of the hours, its highly symbolic; yet modern stained glass, and its excellent pipe organ.

-The Abbey's Design
+Design

 St. Norbert's was completed in the years before the Second Vatican Council by the Second Abbot, Sylvester Michael Killeen, O. Praem.
 (1905-2000).
 It reflects the Liturgical Movement, preceding the council.
 The Abbey Church is built in the basilica style, with a well appointed nave and a long choir.
 Its use of travertine, and polished marble of deep green or white provide a sense of permanence and grandeur to the austere design.

 The new St. Norbert Abbey building project was designed by a Wisconsin architectural firm; Berners, Schober, and Kilp.
 Modeled after centuries-old European Norbertine and Cistercian monasteries, the materials utilized in constructing it were selected for both their beauty and permanence.
 Limestone from Fond du Lac, Wisconsin, and Indiana, as well as slate from Pennsylvania and Vermont were used in construction.
 The building's design physically represents the history of the Norbertine Order, with a "spine stretching from west to east", at heart of the structure.

 The design reflects the Cistercian ideals of Norbert of Xanten's friend, St. Bernard of Clairvaux, whose Cistercians are a similar movement to Norbert's Premonstratensians.

 St. Bernard wrote against the most excessive ornamentation of the Churches in his time, saying, "...in the cloister, in the sight of the reading monks, what is the point of such ridiculous monstrosity, the strange kind of shapely shapelessness?
 Why these unsightly monkeys, why these fierce lions, why the monstrous centaurs, why semi-humans, why spotted tigers, why fighting soldiers, why trumpeting huntsmen? …In short there is such a variety and such a diversity of strange shapes everywhere that we may prefer to read the marbles rather than the books."